 1. Free WDW Resort Fun

 Let’s talk about free at Walt Disney World Resorts for a minute.
 Even on a normal day, each offers hourly activities by the main pool area.
 On and around Halloween, the resorts like to add a bit of not-so-scary fun into the mix.
-We’ve stayed at All-Star Music Resort on Halloween night and Chip and Dale have made an appearance for free autographs and photos.
+We’ve stayed at All-Star Music Resort on Halloween night and elusive Disney characters, like Donaldo, have made an appearance for free autographs and photos.
 Halloween-themed movies are also played during “Movies Under the Stars” near the main pool.
+We also enjoy the Halloween costume contest and mini trick-or-treating around the main pool area.

 2. Disney Springs at Halloween